What do sport and exercise sciences students need from learning resources?

 How Student Voice Analytics helps you

-Student Voice Analytics helps leaders and programme teams see where learning resources work well and where gaps persist.
-It analyses topic volume and sentiment over time, compares like-for-like across subject groups and demographics, and segments to school or module level so you can target labs, software and access models where they will shift outcomes.
+Student Voice Analytics helps leaders and programme teams pinpoint where learning resources work well, and where gaps persist.
+It analyses topic volume and sentiment over time (see our guide to sentiment analysis in UK universities), compares trends across subject groups and demographics, and segments to school or module level so you can target labs, software and access models that will shift outcomes.
 Export concise summaries for programme and service teams, monitor the accessibility backlog, and evidence improvement in NSS and internal pulse surveys.

 Request a walkthrough